-This is usually the opening question in an interview and it's the perfect moment for you to toot your own horn -- not to tell your life history.
-Your answers should be a quick rundown of your qualifications and experience.
+This is often the first question posed during an interview and it's the perfect opportunity for you to tout your professional accomplishments -- not to tell your life history.
+Your response should be a quick rundown of your qualifications and experience.
 Talk about your education, work history, recent career experience and future goals.

 Suggested answer: "I graduated from University X and since then, I have been working in public relations with an agency where I have generated millions of PR hits for my clients.
-While I've enjoyed working on the agency side, I'm looking to expand my horizons and start doing PR for corporate companies such as this one."
+While I've enjoyed working on the agency side, I'm looking to expand my horizons with a corporate PR role."

-This is your chance to talk about your experience and your career goals, not to badmouth a former boss or give a laundry list of reasons for your exit.
-Instead, focus on what you learned in your previous position and how you are ready to use those skills in a new position.
+This is your chance to talk about your career goals, not to badmouth a former boss or give a laundry list of reasons for your exit.
+Instead, focus on the skills you learned in your previous role and how you are ready to flex those muscles in a new position.

 Let the employer know that you're stable and you want to be with this company for the long haul.
-Keep your aspirations to take over the firm with which you are interviewing, own your own company, retire at 40 or be married with five children to yourself.
+Keep your aspirations of owning a company, retiring at 40 or being married with five children to yourself.

 Suggested answer: "I want to secure a civil engineering position with a national firm that concentrates on retail development.
 Ideally, I would like to work for a young company, such as this one, so I can get in on the ground floor and take advantage of all the opportunities a growing firm has to offer."

 The key to answering this age-old question is not to respond literally.
-Your future employer most likely won't care if your weak spot is that you can't cook, nor do they want to hear the generic responses, like you're "too detail oriented" or "work too hard."
-Respond to this query by identifying areas in your work where you can improve and figure out how they can be assets to a future employer.
-If you didn't have the opportunity to develop certain skills at your previous job, explain how eager you are to gain that skill in a new position.
+Your future employer most likely won't care if your weak spot is that you can't cook, nor do they want to hear generic responses, such as “I’m too detail oriented" or "I work too hard."
+Instead, identify areas in your work where you can improve, and determine how they can be assets to a future employer.
+If you didn't have the opportunity to develop certain skills at your previous job, explain how eager you are to gain those skills in a new position.

-Suggested answer: "In my last position, I wasn't able to develop my public-speaking skills.
-I'd really like to be able to work in a place that will help me get better at giving presentations and talking in front of others."
+Suggested answer: "In my last position, I didn’t have an opportunity to develop my public-speaking skills.
+I'd really like to work in a place that will help me become a dependable presenter.”

-Suggested answer: "As I'm sure you're aware, the economy is tough right now and my company felt the effects of it.
-I was part of a large staff reduction and that's really all I know.
+Suggested answer: "As I'm sure you're aware, mergers and acquisitions in the corporate world can produce unpredictable consequences; unfortunately my company felt the effects of it; I was part of a staff reduction as the result of a reorganization.
 I am confident, however, that it had nothing to do with my job performance, as exemplified by my accomplishments.
 For example..."

-Never, ever talk badly about your past bosses.
+Never paint a negative picture of your previous managers.
 A potential boss will anticipate that you'll talk about him or her in the same manner somewhere down the line.

-Suggested answer: "While none of my past bosses were awful, there are some who taught me more than others did.
-I've definitely learned what types of management styles I work with the best."
+Suggested answer: "While I’ve learned valuable lessons under each of my prior managers, there are some who pushed me to be my best more than others, and I've learned which management styles I thrive under."

-You should always be asking for feedback from your colleagues and supervisors in order to gauge your performance; this way, you can honestly answer the question based on their comments.
-Keep track of the feedback to be able to give to an employer, if asked.
+You should always ask for feedback from your colleagues and supervisors in order to gauge your performance; this way, you can honestly answer the question based on their comments.
+Keep track of the feedback so you can easily share it with prospective employers, if asked.
 Doing so will also help you identify strengths and weaknesses.

 Suggested answer: "My former colleagues have said that I'm easy to do business with and that I always hit the ground running with new projects.
 I have more specific feedback with me, if you'd like to take a look at it."

-Tough question No. 8: "What can you offer me that another person can't?"
+8. "What can you offer me that another candidate can't?"

-This is when you talk about your record of getting things done.
-Go into specifics from your résumé and portfolio; show an employer your value and how you'd be an asset.
+Take this opportunity to address your record of getting things done.
+Delve into details from your resume and portfolio, and show them your unique value and how you'd be an asset.

 Suggested answer: "I'm the best person for the job.
-I know there are other candidates who could fill this position, but my passion for excellence sets me apart from the pack.
-I am committed to always producing the best results.
+I know there are other candidates who could fill this position, but my passion for excellence sets me apart.
+I’m committed to always producing the best results.
 For example..."

 Never say that you would choose any company other than the one where you are interviewing.
-Talk about the job and the company for which you are being interviewed.
+Talk about the job for which you are being interviewed.

 Suggested answer: "I wouldn't have applied for this position if I didn't sincerely want to work with your organization."
-Continue with specific examples of why you respect the company with which you are interviewing and why you'll be a good fit.
+Continue with specific examples of why you respect the company and why you'd be a good fit.